6. Cleaning - staff arrangements

-Provide cleaning staff with their usual personal protection equipment (PPE) for cleaning where this is necessary.
+Provide cleaning staff with their usual personal protective equipment (PPE) for cleaning where this is necessary.

-Cleaners should maintain social distancing while cleaning and wash their hands with soap and water when they finish work.
-You should provide hand sanitiser when washing facilities aren't close by.
+Cleaners should wash their hands regularly with soap and water, including when they finish work.
+Consider providing hand sanitiser when washing facilities aren't close by.

-Ensure cleaning staff receive good instructions and understand the importance of carrying out thorough cleaning properly.
+Ensure cleaning staff receive good instructions and understand the importance of carrying out thorough cleaning safely.